Homemade fried okra is coated in egg and cornmeal and baked until crispy. No deep fryer necessary!

 For dinner tonight I had plans to cook a bunch of veggies together into a hash of sorts.
 But one look at this okra had me craving our Better Than Fried Okra recipe!
+This recipe is nothing like something Paula Deen would make!

 This requires cutting the pods into bite-size pieces and dunking them into egg and milk batter